iwishjames/tick_tac_toe/README.md

 This is your standard game of tic-tac-toe with a simple twist - If a player gets a point, the opposing players unlocks the ability to undo the other player's move in the next round! *I feel this makes the game more balanced given the first player's first turn advantage.*

-Visually the game is targeted at a younger audience (ages:4-7) or those that identify with these ages ;)
+Visually the game is aimed at a younger audience.

 The movements of the characters were created using Apple's Animoji face-tracking feature - Yes, though I hate to admit it, I had to physically act out those character expressions.
-Each character has an expression for resting, winning and losing.
+Each character has an expression for resting, winning and losing (Check them out!).

 This game was built using HTML, CSS, JS/jQuery.